CaptainRich/TechBlog/README.md

 * The application is deployed on Heroku.

 ## Tech Blog Logic
 This application follows the MVC (model-view-controller) architecture.
+When a user logs in or signs up, a 10 minute timer is started to monitor activity.
+After 10 minutes of inactivity, the use is logged out.

 ## Application Screen Shot